unisonweb/unisonweb-org/src/data/blog/posts/2021-06-03-m2-release/index.md

 See [the release notes](https://github.com/unisonweb/unison/issues/1930) for the full details.

-After M2, the next major release will be a beta which includes the distributed programming API and other goodies, and then a round of bugfixes and polish before a general availability release.

 You can head over to [unisonweb.org/docs](http://unisonweb.org/docs) for instructions on getting started or upgrading.
-And come [say hello in the Slack](https://unisonweb.org/slack). 🌻
+And come [say hello in the Slack](https://unisonweb.org/slack).

+## What's next?

+There are a few events coming up: regular "office hours", a documentation day, and a Unison workshop at ZuriHac.
+See [the event calendar](/calendar).

+Following M2, the next major release will be a beta release which includes the distributed programming API and a number of improvements to UCM and the codebase UI.
+After that will be mostly bugfixes and polish before our first general availability release!

+🌻